Gomsur/Project-EcommerceZone/README.md

     As a watch employee i can manage the watchs in the systems so that i modify watchs as needed

-    As a watch employee i can manage the watch reservations in the system so that i can get see which watchs are rented

     As a watch employee i can return a customer's watch so that assist our customer with watch reservations

 ### watch Site Administrator User Stories